nialov/fractopo/README.rst

    -  A general task executor that is a replacement for a ``Makefile``
    -  Understands task dependencies and can run tasks in parallel even while running them in the order determined from dependencies between tasks.
-E.g. requirements.txt is a requirement for running tests and therefore the task creating requirements.txt will always run before the test task.
+E.g., requirements.txt is a requirement for running tests and therefore the task creating requirements.txt will always run before the test task.